vainoj/Gyro/Codebook.md

 5 STANDING
 6 LAYING

-For creating the second dataset in the project, subject number for each measurement is added temporarily to the dataset.
-This way we can calculate averages based on the subject number.
+For creating the second dataset in the project, we calculate average for each pair of activity and subject.
+This gives 30*6 = 180 datalines.

-Also, for creating the second dataset filtering was done based on activities.

-This results in total 36 rows for the second dataset (for 6 activities and 30 subjects).